MariaAma/Data-SEPython_ExtractDisplayDataSpotify/README.md

 Users need to provide their Spotify client ID and client secret to authenticate and access the necessary data.
 Once authenticated, the program retrieves the user's recent listening history and analyzes each track's audio features.

-In addition, the program allows users to interact with a chatbox where they can specify desired values for danceability, energy, instrumentalness, speechiness, and valence.
+In addition, the program allows users to interact with a texttbox where they can specify desired values for danceability, energy, instrumentalness, speechiness, and valence.
 Based on these criteria, the program identifies and returns the song from the recent listening history that best matches the given parameters.

 With this information, users can better understand their music taste and possibly discover new tracks or artists that align with their preferences.
 This project is useful for those interested in gaining deeper insights into their Spotify listening habits and exploring music recommendations based on specific audio features.

-# Key Features:
-Spotify Integration: Connects with the Spotify API to fetch the last 50 songs a user has listened to.
-Audio Features Extraction: Retrieves and analyzes audio features for each song, including danceability, energy, instrumentalness, speechiness, and valence.
-User Interaction: Includes a chatbox for users to enter desired values for the above-mentioned audio features, allowing them to explore their listening history based on specific criteria.
-Song Matching: Compares the specified audio feature values against the user's recent listening history to find the song that best matches those criteria.
-Music Preferences Analysis: Offers insights into the user's music preferences and listening patterns based on the audio features of their recently played songs.
-Authentication: Requires Spotify client ID and client secret to authenticate and access user data, ensuring secure data retrieval.
-Flexible Use Cases: Useful for exploring personal music tastes, discovering patterns in listening behavior, and creating custom music recommendations based on audio features.
-Compatibility: Compatible with Python environments and relies on the Spotipy library for Spotify API interactions.

 # Technologies Used:
 Python: Used for data retrieval and visualization.